bcthund/gzdoom_installer/README.md

-  -h, --help            show this help message and exit -v, --verbose         print commands being run before running them -d, --debug           print commands to be run but do not execute them
+  -h, --help            show this help message and exit -v, --verbose         print commands being run before running them -d, --debug           print commands to be run but do not execute them -a, --addons          automatically install addons (see README) -n, --no-addons       do not install addons, and dont ask --in-testing          Enable use of in-testing features --tmp=DIRECTORY       not used, passed from fresh_install script
 </pre>

 ## Packages for Reference (installed automatically):